Main menu

 together like the armor of a warrior prophet.
 His eyes are blazing, and he strides up to me,

-I ask him where I am, for I have lost my way on
+pushing his sheep aside with his crook: I ask him where I am, for I have lost my way on

-.
+these high mountain roads.
 As if astonished that I should ever have believed anything

 else, he points to the bare burned hills around us, bathed in silver light, and he says, in a